Search This Blog

 photo courtesy of Holly Elmore Images

 A highlight of the session involved the organization’s commitment to sustainable hospitality, exemplified by the "SWAG" materials provided to participants.
-These kits included a high-quality reusable beverage container from Tervis, a local Sarasota-based company.
+The SWAG bags included a high-quality reusable beverage container from Tervis, a local Sarasota-based company.
 This gesture served as a practical demonstration of regional partnership by encouraging the reduction of single-use plastics throughout the Tours.

 Erin's PPT presentation is available for download at this LINK.